Paxxs/traefik-get-real-ip/README.md

 3. When a match is found, it extracts the IP from the header specified in `realIP`.
 4. The extracted IP is set as the `X-Real-Ip` header.
 5. If `OverwriteXFF` is true, the `X-Forwarded-For` header is also overwritten with the extracted IP.
+6. If `eraseProxyHeaders` is true, the plugin removes the CDN-specific headers (the matched `proxyHeadername` and `realIP` headers) to prevent leaking CDN identification to downstream services.
+Standard headers like X-Forwarded-For are preserved.
-6. If no matching proxy configuration is found and `deny403OnFail` is set to true, the plugin returns a 403 Forbidden response, preventing further request processing.
+7. If no matching proxy configuration is found and `deny403OnFail` is set to true, the plugin returns a 403 Forbidden response, preventing further request processing.
-7. Otherwise, the request is then passed to the next handler.
+8. Otherwise, the request is then passed to the next handler.